coredns/rfc/20210530-acme-zhiwei.md

 Managing certificates manually poses a risk to systems in production becayse certificates can get forgotten until expiration and there is risk of exposure to gaps in ownership, leading to Man-in-the-Middle attacks and breaches.

-[ACME](https://tools.ietf.org/html/rfc8555) allows automatic renewal, replacement and revocation of domain validated SSL certificates.Thus adding a new `acme` plugin into CoreDNS automates the manual process of certificate management.
+[ACME](https://tools.ietf.org/html/rfc8555) allows automatic renewal, replacement and revocation of domain validated SSL certificates.
+Thus adding a new ACME functionality into CoreDNS automates the manual process of certificate management.

 ## Deliverables

-- A plugin that is able to perform ACME and deal with the following challenges in clustered environments:
+- To modify the tls plugin such that is able to perform ACME and deal with the following challenges in clustered environments:
     - HTTP01
     - DNS01
     - TLS-ALPN-01